-A needle indicates relative humidity on a scale.
-You can place it in a transparent plastic seed storage box, so that you can read the display through the plastic.
+Hair hygrometer: Mechanical hygrometer with natural or synthetic hair seed storage box, so that you can read the display through the plastic.
 They can also be fit into storage boxes, like the one you see in the picture on the right.